-As we have, until recently, been a development stage entity, we are actively engaged in an ongoing process to anticipate and meet our funding requirements related to exploring for and developing oil and natural gas resources in Africa.
+We are actively engaged in an ongoing process to anticipate and meet our funding requirements related to exploring for and developing oil and natural gas resources in Africa.
 We have historically secured funding from equity commitments and commercial debt facilities to meet our ongoing liquidity requirements.
 In addition, we received our first oil revenues in January 2011 from Jubilee Field Phase 1 production.
-Accordingly, the cash generated from our operating activities will provide an additional source of future funding.
-We believe that our available cash, together with the net proceeds from our initial public offering and borrowings under the Facility, will be sufficient to meet our operating needs, service our existing debt, finance internal growth and fund capital expenditures through the next several years.
+Accordingly, the cash flows generated from our operating activities will provide an additional source of future funding.
+We believe that our available cash and cash flows from operations, together with the borrowings under the Facility, will be sufficient to meet our operating needs, service our existing debt, finance internal growth and fund capital expenditures through the next several years.